ericasaywhat/SmoothCriminals/reports/draft_final_report.md

 *Figure 2.
 Comparison of the average number of robberies per node for different percentages of time away from home.*

+### A CrimeWorld full of punishment

+Our version of CrimeWorld as implemented according to Groff's experiment does not include punishment for committing crimes.
+When an offender decides whether to commit a crime in a node, they also consider whether there are any police agents in the node.
+If so, the offender simply does not rob anyone.
+We propose a version of CrimeWorld where offenders do get punished if they are caught committing crime.
+We hypothesize that this version of CrimeWorld will result in higher crime rates and more overall crimes committed.
+In this CrimeWorld full of punishment, we increase the motivation of offenders who commit crimes successfully and decrease the motivation of offenders who are caught while committing crimes.

 ## Annotated Bibliography

 **1. Cohen, Lawrence E., and Marcus Felson. ["Social change and crime rate trends: A routine activity approach."](http://www.jstor.org/stable/2094589) American sociological review (1979): 588-608.**